 The corresponding charge will be added to your tuition and room and board account at the beginning of each semester.
 You can pay up-front or incrementally over the course of the semester.
 Students who discontinue during a semester will be refunded on a pro-rated weekly basis or a flat charge based on number of meals used (if above weekly expected average).

 If you run out of meals during the semester, you may add more in increments of 10 for $70.
-Please contact the Housing Office at firstname.lastname@example.org or 526-6120 to add meals.
+Please come to the Main Dining Office in the Commons building to add meals.

 Yes, they can.
 Except during the peak 20-30 minutes at lunch or dinner when there is a "rush," there is plenty of capacity in the dining halls for the anticipated increase that a Community Dining plan will create.
 In fact, the Uppercrust is open from 7:15 a.m. until 8:00 p.m.
 Monday through Thursday (until 5:00 p.m. on Friday), and there are at least 2 and a half hours of open time around other meals, between Commons and Knollcrest.
 Utilization patterns will be something we will learn more about as we pilot this idea next year.

 You don't have to do anything.
 If you're not interested, you don't have to participate.
 However, each year we have many students and parents asking for plans similar to these Community Dining plans, so we know there will interest out there.